Bisquik: Plot

 A blinded Gator (Joe Keery) makes his way through the dugout while Odin's (Michael Copeman) militia prepares for an ambush at the ranch.
 The end of the dugout takes him far outside the ranch, where he starts hearing voices from the ranch and follows them.
 Roy (Jon Hamm) is mocked by his father-in-law Odin for failing to catch Dot (Juno Temple), not disciplining his wife Karen (Rebecca Liddiard) and leading everyone into the current situation.
 Roy pretends to accept Odin's offer of a fistfight to settle their differences, but instead slits his throat with a knife he was hiding.

 Odin's murder is witnessed by Karen, who flees with Roy in pursuit.
 Roy stumbles upon Dot, who shoots him in the stomach with a rifle.
-Before she can kill him, the FBI arrives and arrest Karen.
+Before she can kill him, the FBI arrives and arrests Karen.
 The militia opens fire, allowing Roy to escape through the dugout with Witt (Lamorne Morris) chasing him.
 Witt catches up to Roy, who stabs and kills him.
 Escaping the dugout, Roy is arrested by the FBI, with agents Meyer (Jessica Pohly) and Joaquin (Nick Gomez) revealing that Gator gave him away.
 Gator apologizes to Dot as paramedics tend to the two, and she promises to visit him in jail.
 She is devastated upon learning of Witt's death and reunites with Wayne (David Rysdahl), Scotty (Sienna King) and Lorraine (Jennifer Jason Leigh), the latter allowing Dot an uncharacteristic hug and admitting that she is proud of her.

 One year later, on the anniversary of Witt's death, his grave is visited by Dot, Scotty and Indira (Richa Moorjani).
 Dot reveals that she is now more involved in Wayne's work as a car salesman.
 Roy is serving his prison sentence in Illinois, where he has fully embraced the ideologies of the Aryan Brotherhood and is visited by Lorraine and Indira.
-After he gloats over his rise in the prison hierarchy, Lorraine smugly reveals that she has used her immense power in the Federalist Society to ensure that the judges give him a very long sentence.
-She also reveals that she has created a private fund that will receive monthly payments to help prisoners pay off their debts, and that most of Roy's fellow inmates are indebted; in return for the money, his cellmates will sexually and physically assault him but keep him alive, as Lorraine wants him to experience the suffering he put upon his wives.
+After he gloats over his rise in the prison hierarchy, Lorraine smugly reveals that she has used her immense power in the Federalist Society to ensure that the judges will deny any appeal.
+She also reveals that she has created a private fund that will receive monthly payments to help prisoners pay off their debts, and that most of Roy's fellow inmates are indebted; In return for the money, his cellmates will sexually and physically assault him but keep him alive, as Lorraine wants him to experience the suffering he put upon his wives.
 Roy, realizing he is certain to lose his lofty position amongst the prisoners, stares in horror as Lorraine leaves.